Interactions-Nexus/Nexus-Wiki/fundamentals/tokens-on-Nexus.md

 # Tokens

-**What is a Token?**
+## What is a Token?

 In the broader sense, tokens can be thought of as virtual currencies that exist on a blockchain.

-**What can Tokens be used for?**
+## What can Tokens be used for?

 They can be used for a variety of uses such as:

-- Representing ownership os an asset, such as a company, property, rights to a piece of art, or music.
+- Representing ownership of an asset, such as a company, property, rights to a piece of art, or music.
 - Utilities
 - Loyalty programs
 - Gaming tokens